Kim Ju Ae: Public appearances

 Kim Ju Ae appeared in public for the first time at the test launch of an intercontinental ballistic missile on 18 November 2022.
 The state-run Korean Central News Agency released photos of Kim Ju Ae and her father inspecting a Hwasong-17 missile together before its launch.
 Her public debut came amid worsening inter-Korean relations due to a record number of North Korean missile launches.
 Rachel Minyoung Lee, a senior analyst at the Open Nuclear Network in Vienna, Austria, suggests that the photos may have been intended to "bolster [Kim Jong Un's] image as the father of the people and the nation", and "highlight the necessity of nuclear weapons programmes for the security of future generations", with Ju Ae representing future generations.
 Kim Ju Ae subsequently made four more public appearances from late November 2022 to early February 2023.
 On 14 February 2023, the state-run Korea Stamp Corporation unveiled postage stamps featuring Kim Ju Ae and Kim Jong Un at the 18 November missile launch.

 Kim Ju Ae joined her father at a number of official ceremonies and processions in 2023.
 She participated in official festivities with her father during that year's celebration of the Day of the Shining Star, the birth anniversary of her grandfather Kim Jong Il, on 16 February.
 She appeared with her father once again on 9 September, at a parade marking the 75th anniversary of the foundation of North Korea.
 At the end of the year, she attended New Year's Eve celebrations with her father at the May Day Stadium in Pyongyang.

 Kim Ju Ae accompanied her father at a number of public events in 2024 and 2025 as well.
 She attended the celebration of the ruling Workers' Party of Korea's 79th anniversary on 10 October 2024.
 The following year, she attended the launch ceremony of the Choe Hyon destroyer on 25 April and the 80th celebration of Victory Day at the Russian embassy in Pyongyang on 9 May.
 On 2 September 2025, she accompanied her father to Beijing to attend a military parade celebrating the 80th anniversary of China's victory over Japan in World War II.
 It was her first public appearance abroad.

+In March 2026, she was seen again during a military exercise.
+She was driving a tank with her father along with other soldiers.